-The Training Division Captain must attain certification by the Michigan Fire Fighters Training Council as Fire Officer II and as an instructor within one year of appointment.
+The Training Division Captain must attain certification by the Michigan Fire Fighters Training Council as Fire Officer II, ICS 100, 200, 300, 400, 700 and 800 level of certifications, and as an instructor within one year of appointment.
+Training Division Captain must also be certified in NFPA 1403 Live Burn within two (2) years of appointment.
+The Training Division Captain will not receive the 12-month Captain's rate of pay before securing 12 months as Captain and attaining the certifications required at the one (1) year mark.
 The City will pay training costs according to Section 11.8 (a).